 “Even with growth returning, our economic output is not expected to return to pre-crisis levels until the fourth quarter of 2022.
 And the economic damage is likely to be lasting.
 Long-term scarring means, in 2025, the economy will be around 3% smaller than expected in the March budget.”

 So, in short there is turmoil ahead and now is a good time to be thinking about risk mitigation and maximising returns.
 We will come back to this in our next blog which will focus on what investors can do minimise negative impacts and potentially take advantage of uncertainty.

-As an asset management company, it is our job to keep a close eye on current trends on behalf of our clients so we can react and seek ways to mitigate risk.
+As a premier Edinburgh letting agent & asset management company, it is our job to keep a close eye on current trends on behalf of our clients so we can react and seek ways to mitigate risk.
 So, let’s take a look at how the property market is fairing in the “new normal.”

 So now for some good news, the market across the UK has proven to be remarkably resilient.
 In the latest Halifax House Price index quarterly prices rose by 4% across the UK.

 Taking a closer look at Edinburgh in the period between August and October average selling prices were up by 6.2% when compared to last year with the average price now standing at £289,510.

 Recent figures released by the Office of National Statistics (ONS) and The Land Registry have shown a 4.7% rise in average UK house prices with the national average figure no standing at £244,513.
 In Scotland prices rose by 4.3%